My name is Emma and I am an AAT Apprentice with Accountancy Learning – here’s my story:

 - Lastly, have a plan!
 Often I will “flesh out” my learning plan by identifying when I wanted to get each chapter done.
 This helped me plan around holidays or life events that would otherwise set me back.
 But also don’t freak out if today wasn’t your day, there is always tomorrow.
 I used the pomodoro study method for days I really didn’t want to study.
 If I just did a few minutes it was easy enough to think “well I might as well finish it”.

-Then reflect on how you best learn – are you like me and like the support of a tutor to guide you through your course and help you when you get stuck?
+Reflect on how you best learn – are you like me and like the support of a tutor to guide you through your course and help you when you get stuck?
 Or are you more independent?
 The course advisers at Accountancy Learning will help you decide what style you would prefer.

-Since the AAT is such a widely recognised qualification, you can work in practice for a firm of accountants or even work in the industry.
+AAT is such a widely recognised qualification, so you can work in practice for a firm of accountants or even work in the industry.
 Scenario-based exam questioning gives you some knowledge and experience of these situations, which help prepare you for what may occur at work.
 Many people look at accountancy for the progression opportunities available but many also look to bookkeeping as a career option as this can provide people with flexible working arrangements and the possibility of working from home.